onflow/cadence/docs/language.md

 //
 resource interface FungibleToken {

-    // Require the implementation to provide a field for the balance
+    // Require the implementing type to provide a field for the balance
     // that is readable in all scopes (`pub`).
     //
     // Neither the `var` keyword, nor the `let` keyword is used,